thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment133" caption=false%}
 </div>

+ABOVE GLEN CANYON'S rim, the land swells with domed mounds of rock.
+Their sides are deeply lacerated, but their edges are soft, and swoop gently.
+To me, it looks as if scoops of ice cream have been dropped over the plateau, or as if a baker has patiently laminated slim rounds of cake and left them to droop under the hot sun.
+Some of the mounds evoke the mud castles children make at the beach by dribbling wet sand over itself, and they reminisce of withered dunes fixed in place—which in fact, they are.

 190 million years ago, during the Early Jurassic period, wind systems blew vast quantities of sand over the western continent.
-The sand piled into a sea of high dunes, and the winds whipped the dunes higher and steeper until the sand at the peaks met their angle of repose and tumbled down in thin avalanches to spill over the leeward slopes.
+The sand piled into high dunes, and the winds whipped the dunes higher and steeper until the sand at the peaks met their angle of repose and tumbled down in thin avalanches to spill over the leeward slopes.
 Each avalanche spread a fresh coating over the dunes’ shoulders, and over time, these coatings stacked up like the layers of a cake.
 Later, under the weight of ensuing sand, each lamination was cemented in place, aided by cloying minerals.

 When I look at these photos, I am struck by the memories that the land holds, and the way it bares these memories so plainly.